Best Business Practices: Let HR Cover Your Blind Side

 Many companies require time to reach a certain revenue size and tenure to need full-time HR support.
 In the meantime, it is valuable to utilize part-time or outsourced support.
 It’s important to find a resource who understands leadership, the business objectives, and can look at things from a 50,000-foot view.

-Pepelwerk is a company created to watch your six, your blind spot, your periphery and be blind-side-support, for companies of all sizes.
+We hope our look at the best business practices, from an HR perspective, have been useful.
+Pepelwerk is a company created to watch your six, your blind spot, your periphery and be blind-side-support for companies of all sizes.
 We have created processes and tools to help guard businesses against the unforeseen and unintended risks of being an employer.
 This allows you to relieve unnecessary administrative tasks from recruiting and operations teams.
 It will help attract talent to drive your business objectives forward.
 Cover your blind side so you can focus on the vision ahead.

 business strategy college Corporate Culture corporate recruiting discrimination education EEOC Employees employers entry level Gen X Gen Z Gig Economy Hiring HR Human Resources interview interviewing job applicants job candidates job search job seekers mentor Millennials part time pay podcast purpose Recruiting remote work SEO Shift Work side hustle skills soft skills Staffing success talent talent acquisition Talent Shortage Technology transcripts wages work working world